Black Friday Sale! Use FRIYAY15 for up to 15% off* Hurry offer ends in<timer>

 Mount's Bay

 Mount's Bay is a magnificent bay sweep stretching from Mousehole and Newlyn towards the Lizard.
 In the centre is one of the most popular sites to visit – St Michael's Mount.
 Dogs can see the harbour and village of St Michael's Mount (between October 1st and 31st March).
-They're not allowed in the castle, but you can still get an amazing view!
+They're not allowed in the castle, but you can still get an amazing view – a great free thing to do in Cornwall with dogs.

 Find out more